Health and Wellbeing

 We support our employees' well-being by:

 BAM encourages our employees to achieve a good work life balance and the company subsidises a staff sports and social club that offers regular social and sporting events around the country.
-Our employees have taken part in events across the country such as theatre trips, quiz nights, weekend trips away and taking the opportunity to try new sports and activities like paddle boarding, white water rafting, clay pigeon shooting and skiing.
+Our employees have taken part in events across the country such as theatre trips, quiz nights and spa trips, and also taken the opportunity to try new sports and activities like yoga, ice skating, cricket and fishing.

 Our people are our greatest asset.
 That's why we invest in their personal development and training so they can have a satisfying career with us and perform to the highest standard.

 The BAM Personal Development Review process allows all employees to assess their capacity against a competence framework and identify areas for further development.
 The training needs arising from these reviews are then addressed through a comprehensive training programme including management skills, health and safety, new technology and commercial awareness.

 It's important to BAM that we involve employees in maintaining and developing our ethos.
 Our Executive board stages an annual roadshow at nine locations throughout the UK to provide updates on company performance and strategy and to hear the views of employees.

-Our intranet, social media channels such as Yammer, Facebook, YouTube and Twitter, regular newsletters and an annual magazine highlighting individual employee and team achievements, distributed company-wide, also keep our staff up to date.
+Our intranet, social media channels such as Yammer, Facebook, YouTube and Twitter, and regular newsletters also keep our staff up to date.